misasa/demo-stage-view/README.md

 # remote stage control demo

-Provide demo for real-time control with xy-stage via simple web interface.
+Demo for real-time control with xy-stage devices via web browser.
+You should have use a MQTT broker.
+Both stage devices and web interface will communicate through this centralized server.

 # setup
     > git clone https://gitlab.misasa.okayama-u.ac.jp/DREAM/vs-remote.git